soster/adventex/README.md

 Now you need to install gulp:
 `npm install gulp-cli -g`

+## Unit Tests
+Unit tests only work with a real browser.
+Start them like this:
+`gulp serve:tests`

 ## Startup
 You can start adventex locally with
 `gulp serve`